The Basic Core Herbal Travel Kit:

 - Tea Bags – Traditional Medicinals and Yogi have a great tea line packed with organic and thoughtfully harvested healing herbs.
 When you’re under the weather, a nice hot cup of tea can be very soothing.
 Tea bags take up very little space; it’s so easy to throw together a bunch of tea bags.
 My favorites are Ginger, Chamomile (good for digestion and makes a nice compress for pink eye or skin irritation), Breathe Easy, Herba Tussin (great for coughs), Throat Coat.
 When making tea, steep longer than the box says – at least an hour or so to extract as much as the tea’s medicinal properties.

 For longer trips, I add a couple more items to cover almost any illness (see below).
-On our last trip, I was happy to have these herbs on hand when Mathew came down with the flu.
+On one of our winter trips, I was happy to have these herbs on hand when Mathew came down with the flu.
 He had all the classic symptoms: sudden high fever, aches, sore throat, cough and very tired.
 He felt so awful that he took everything I gave him with no complaints.
 As a bonus, we were staying at a hotel that turned out to be the perfect place for getting a lot of rest.
 And that is exactly what he needed most of all.
 Luckily, we attacked his flu quickly with lots of rest and herbs.
 The fever broke after 2 days and he was back to his old self by the third day.

 In addition to the above, I packed: